marcussacana/SiglusSceneManager/README.md

 [![Build Status](https://travis-ci.org/ForumHulp/pageaddon.svg?branch=master)](http://vnx.uvnworks.com)

-A DLL Library tool to allow you write your own string editor of the SiglusEngine Scripts in C# Tested with: Hanasaki Work Spring!, Rewrite+
-If You like, give-me a star plz~~
+A DLL Library tool to allow you write your own string editor of the SiglusEngine Scripts in C# Tested with: Hanasaki Work Spring!, Rewrite+, Chihaya Rolling v1.10, Planetarian HD If You like, give-me a star plz~~